Michael Dove

 Community Service

-Professor Dove sits on the Board of Directors for the Ontario Historical Society (Honours & Awards Committee) and the Museum of Ontario Archaeology (Chair).
+Professor Dove sits on the Board of Directors for the Museum of Ontario Archaeology (Chair) and the Ontario Historical Society (First Vice-President; Chair, Honours & Awards Committee).

 Awards and Distinctions